 Apply Now Student Hub Feedback

-Question from JKSSB JKP Constable 2024 Written
+Maths question from JKP Constable exam, 2024 by JKSSB

 If each child is given 10 sweets, there are 3 sweets left over.
 But if each is given 11, then the number of sweets is 4 less.
 Find the number of sweets.